 After your PRP treatment, your scalp and new hair follicles need a little extra TLC.
 It’s best to treat your hair gently to protect the delicate growth process.
 Switch to a mild, sulfate-free shampoo and conditioner to avoid stripping your hair of its natural oils.
 For the first few weeks after a session, try to minimize heat styling and avoid harsh chemical treatments like coloring, bleaching, or perms.
 The goal is to create a calm, healthy environment for your follicles to do their work without any added stress or damage.

-Lifestyle Habits for Healthy Hair
+Simple Lifestyle Changes for Healthier Hair

 What you do every day has a direct impact on your hair.
 Supporting your PRP treatment from the inside out is one of the best things you can do for your results.
 Focus on eating a balanced diet rich in hair-healthy nutrients like iron, zinc, biotin, and protein.
 Foods like leafy greens, eggs, nuts, and fish can provide the building blocks your follicles need.
 Beyond diet, try to manage stress through activities like yoga or meditation and aim for consistent, quality sleep.
 High stress levels can contribute to hair shedding, so keeping them in check is a win for your overall health and your hair.

-Tips for Ongoing Maintenance
+Easy Tips for Long-Term Maintenance

 It’s important to understand that PRP is not a one-and-done cure for hair loss; it’s a long-term management strategy.
 To get the best results, you’ll likely start with an initial series of three to four treatments, spaced about four to six weeks apart.
 This initial phase is designed to stimulate significant activity in the hair follicles.
 After that, you’ll move into a maintenance phase.
 Most people find that a follow-up treatment every six to 12 months is enough to sustain their results and keep their hair looking its best.
 Sticking to this schedule is the key to long-term success.